 How YOU Can Get Involved

-- Attend one or more of our regular 3rd Tuesday meetings (check the BETC newsletter or list-serve for announcements)
+- Attend one or more of our programs or regular 3rd Tuesday meetings (check the BETC newsletter or list-serve for announcements)

 - Assist in one or more of our projects